JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">V</p>

-If Thou repulse me, then show me the way of deliverance ; One God in many forms, Thou art contained in everything ; why dost Thou now illude me ?
+If Thou repulse me, then show me _the way_ of deliverance ; One God in many forms, Thou art contained in everything ; why dost Thou now illude me ?
 O God, whither dost Thou take me for salvation ?

-[^xx1] ask Thee where Thou wilt give me salvation and of what degree, [^xx1] seeing that by Thy favour I have already obtained it ?
+I ask Thee where Thou wilt give me salvation and of what degree, [^332] _seeing that_ by Thy favour I have already obtained it ?
-I called Thee my future saviour until I knew the reality ; [^xx2] I have now become pure in heart, saith Kabir, and my mind is happy.
+I called Thee my _future_ saviour until I knew the reality ; [^333] I have now become pure in heart, saith Kabir, and my mind is happy.

 Kabir is said to have uttered the following to a man whom he found committing an act of immorality.

 <p style="text-align:center;">VI</p>